 My 12 year old daughter finally found her passion of riding horese after many years of not figuring out where she fit.
 I wore my Long sleeve Tee there at our barn, and everyone was so curious what it meant.
 I shared the message of belonging without judgement and it was such a positive learning moment for everyone.
 Thank you Ashley for giving me a form to raise that conversation!

 I am Ashley Broussard, a daughter, friend, and best of all, an Orientation and Mobility Specialist.

-I am a graduate of the CSULA Orientation and Mobility program, class of 2015.
-As I progressed through the O&M program and began student teaching, I quickly realized there is a shortage of resources for creative instruction.
+As I progressed through the O&M program at CSULA and began student teaching, I quickly realized there is a shortage of resources for creative instruction.
 There are numerous videos and tutorials all over the web that show how to perform O&M techniques, but a lack of resources to aid specialists to teach clients/students concepts in fun, motivating, creative ways.

 I was inspired to design Cane and Compass: Pointing the Way for Creative Orientation and Mobility Instruction (Est. 2015) as an online space for all O&M Specialists to visit and use with the hope that there can be a collective resource for creative lesson planning.